SC::Tools are self contained single C++ source files that are (automatically) compiled on the fly and linked to Sane C++ to be immediately executed.

 SC::Tools has been created for the following reasons:

-Tools/SC-package.cpp uses SC::Process library to download some third party binaryTools/SC-package.cpp uses SC::Hashing library to check downloads MD5 hashTools/SC-format.cpp uses SC::FileSystemIterator library to find all files to format in the repoAll built-in tools are invoked with the SC.sh or SC.bat bootstrap script that is located in the root of the repo.
+Tools/SC-package.cpp uses SC::Process library to download some third party binaryTools/SC-package.cpp uses SC::Hashing library to check downloaded package hashesTools/SC-format.cpp uses SC::FileSystemIterator library to find all files to format in the repoAll built-in tools are invoked with the SC.sh or SC.bat bootstrap script that is located in the root of the repo.

 Such script must be called with the name of the tool and some parameters.